TechGrounds-Cloud8/cloud8-Acron0815/Week 5/Opdracht-5-AWS-13.md

 -The pricing is not so transparent.

--You will need a specialist to manage it, it's not so user friendly.
+-I (you) will need a specialist to manage it.

  ### Route 53